 Claremont Road is a road proposed to be upgraded from a Bicycle Route to a Bicycle Boulevard.
-As of 2014, the City is in the process of evaluating the success of the Silver, Mountain, and 14th Street Bicycle Boulevards to inform future installations.
+The City is currently in the process of evaluating the success of the Silver, Mountain, and 14th Street Bicycle Boulevards to inform future installations.
 The Claremont route is a future project, and it is not currently under study or design.